Otto Neurath: British Isles

 After the Luftwaffe had bombed Rotterdam, he and Marie Reidemeister fled to Britain, crossing the Channel with other refugees in an open boat.
 He and Reidemeister married in 1941 after a period of being interned on the Isle of Man (Neurath was in Onchan Camp).
 In Britain, he and his wife set up the Isotype Institute in Oxford and he was asked to advise on, and design Isotype charts for, the intended redevelopment of the slums of Bilston, near Wolverhampton.

 Neurath died of a stroke, suddenly and unexpectedly, in December 1945.
 After his death, Marie Neurath continued the work of the Isotype Institute, publishing Neurath's writings posthumously, completing projects he had started and writing many children's books using the Isotype system, until her death in the 1980s.

-Ideas
+Contributions

 Philosophy of science and language

 Neurath's work on protocol statements tried to reconcile an empiricist concern for the grounding of knowledge in experience with the essential publicity of science.
 Neurath suggested that reports of experience should be understood to have a third-person and hence public and impersonal character, rather than as being first person subjective pronouncements.
 Bertrand Russell took issue with Neurath's account of protocol statements in his book An Inquiry Into Meaning and Truth (p.
 139ff), on the grounds that it severed the connection to experience that is essential to an empiricist account of truth, facts and knowledge.

-One of Neurath's later and most important works, Physicalism, completely transformed the nature of the logical positivist discussion of the program of unifying the sciences.
+One of Neurath's later works, Physicalism, completely transformed the nature of the logical positivist discussion of the program of unifying the sciences.
 Neurath delineates and explains his points of agreement with the general principles of the positivist program and its conceptual bases: